dstarobin/PUI2015_dstarobin/README.md

 There are several idiosyncracies unique to a Git bash Windows implementation.
-The most notable are that 1) emacs will not run on a Windows machine (at least not without an emulator or running a separate VM, which can be a pain), and 2), I could find no documemtation about enabling an alias to always initialte in Git bash for Windows via bashrc (i.e. source bashrc) when instantiating the shell.
+The most notable are that 1) emacs will not run on a Windows machine and I'm not comfortable with VIM, and 2), I could find no documemtation about enabling an alias to always initialte in Git bash for Windows via bashrc (i.e. source bashrc) when instantiating the shell.
 I tried